 Jadera bugs will target plants like ficus and goldentree seeds but can eat most any fruit or seed.
 If food is limited, they’ll target the leaves and stems of preferred host plants.
 Here they’ll amass in great numbers but as fruit or seed fall to the ground, they’ll migrate to the fallen harvest.

 In the yard, they can feed on grass or turf so an active population can get established if not controlled.
-Spraying the turf with ADONIS can keep them at bay.
-Adonis is commonly used as a turf systemic and when sprayed on trees and grass, it will kill all activity as well as protect the treated plant for 3-6 months.
+Spraying the turf with PROTHOR can keep them at bay.
+Prothor is commonly used as a turf systemic and when sprayed on trees and grass, it will kill all activity as well as protect the treated plant for 3-6 months.
 Its odorless, easy to apply and very safe for use in the yard where people and pets are active.

 Any hose end sprayer can be used as long as you get 2.5 oz per 5,000 sq/ft of grass.
 This one is very is effective and easy to use.